 The objective of this research is to fill this gap in our knowledge.
 The focus is on providing answers to the following questions.
 (1) Has the enforcers’ activity been sufficient to significantly improve industrial firms’ levels of compliance with effluent standards under the new enforcement regime?
 (2) What characteristics of industrial plants are more correlated with higher levels of BOD5 in effluents and non-compliance?

 The project will use a rich data set and advanced econometric techniques to provide the answers to these questions.
 Providing these answers is relevant to policy making.
-They will provide regulators with statistically rigorous information based on which to decide how to use their scarce enforcement budgets more effectively, by potentially re-allocating enforcement resources among industrial plants and/or activities (inspections, intermediate enforcement actions and fines). will also be a rigorous test of the relative effectiveness of both approaches to regulation: lenient regime vs. less tolerant.
-This will be an important product of the project egulators in less developed countries like Uruguay, with an important part of the population with unsatisfied basic needs, face important tradeoffs between the objectives of providing employment and protecting the environment.
+They will provide regulators with statistically rigorous information based on which to decide how to use their scarce enforcement budgets more effectively, by potentially re-allocating enforcement resources among industrial plants and/or activities (inspections, intermediate enforcement actions and fines).
+Taking advantage of the “natural experiment” provided by Uruguayan regulators, the project will also be a rigorous test of the relative effectiveness of both approaches to regulation: lenient regime vs. less tolerant.
+This will be one of the most important contributions of the project to the literature.
+It will be an important product of the project in terms of policy relevance also.
+Regulators in less developed countries like Uruguay, with an important part of the population with unsatisfied basic needs, face important tradeoffs between the objectives of providing employment and protecting the environment.
 This tradeoff acts as an incentive to implement a lenient regime when industrial plants pressure regulators arguing that abating emissions threats them going out of business, with the consequence of jobs being lost.
+The project aims also to contribute to the literature methodologically.
+(See below).

 In spite that several authors have acknowledged the lack of institutional capacity in less developed countries to enforce environmental regulations (see Eskeland and Jimenez, 1992; Tietenberg, 1996; Russell and Powell, 1996, O’Connor, 1998; Blackman, and Harrington, 2000), there is a large disparity in the number of comprehensive empirical studies analyzing the effectiveness of environmental regulators’ enforcement activity in developed and less developed countries.
 To my knowledge, the only examples of published papers for a less developed country that use a comprehensive database on emissions and enforcement actions are Dasgupta et al. (2001), Wang et al. (2003) and Wang and Wheeler (2005).
 The studies done on Latin America are cross-section studies without information on either emissions (Blackman and Bannister (1998), Dasgupta, et al. (2000), Coronado (2001), Cruz and Uribe (2002), Ferraz, et al. (2003), Otero (2002), Gangadharan (2006)) or enforcement activities (Palacios and Chavez, (2005)).
 This gap constitutes an obstacle for the design of effective environmental policy in Latin America.
 If we environmental economists interested in development issues are to say something useful about how to organize environmental policy in these countries we need to conduct more applied research.
 Nevertheless, there is no work that uses time series data on emissions, inspections and fines on a Latin American country.
 Caffera (2007) may be an exception, but the studied period in that work was too special to draw general conclusions from it.
 This research will contribute in this sense.